jonge-democraten/website/README.md

 For Windows users, it is adviced to install a Linux virtual machine and use this to install the project.
 Please visit [this](http://www.wikihow.com/Install-Ubuntu-on-VirtualBox) howto for step-by-step instructions to install Ubuntu on VirtualBox.

 **Virtual environment**
 Build a new work environment.
-This creates a virtual enviroment `env` and installs all required modules,
+This creates a virtual environment `env` and installs all required modules,
 `$ ./build_env.sh`
-Activate the virtual enviroment,
+Activate the virtual environment,
 `$ source ./env/bin/activate`
 From now on, everything you do within the project should be from a shell with activated virtual env.